jbcodeforce/eda-studies/docs/techno/avro-schemas/index.md

 #### Registry Characteristics

-* Apicurio Registry is a datastore for sharing standard event schemas and API designs across API and event-driven architectures.
 * The registry supports adding, removing, and updating the following types of artifacts: OpenAPI, AsyncAPI, GraphQL, Apache Avro, Google protocol buffers, JSON Schema, Kafka Connect schema, WSDL, XML Schema (XSD).
-* Schema can be created via Web Console, core REST API or Maven plugin
+* Schema can be created via Web Console, core REST API or Maven plugin.
 * It includes configurable rules to control the validity and compatibility.
 * Client applications can dynamically push or pull the latest schema updates to or from Apicurio Registry at runtime.

 Apicurio is compatible with existing Confluent schema registry client applications.

 * It includes client serializers/deserializers (Serdes) to validate Kafka and other message types at runtime.
-* Operator-based installation of Apicurio Registry on OpenShift
+* Operator-based installation of Apicurio Registry on Kubernetes and OpenShift
 * Use the concept of artifact group to collect schema and APIs logically related.
 * Support search for artifacts by label, name, group, and description

 When using Kafka as persistence, special Kafka topic `<kafkastore.topic>` (default `_schemas`), with a single partition, is used as a highly available write ahead log.

 All schemas, subject/version and ID metadata, and compatibility settings are appended as messages to this log.

-A Schema Registry instance therefore both produces and consumes messages under the `_schemas` topic.
+A Schema Registry instance both produces and consumes messages under the `_schemas` topic.
-It produces messages to the log when, for example, new schemas are registered under a subject, or when updates to compatibility settings are registered.
-Schema Registry consumes from the `_schemas` log in a background thread, and updates its local caches on consumption of each new `_schemas` message to reflect the newly added schema or compatibility setting.
+It produces messages to the log when, for instance, new schemas are registered under a subject, or when updates to compatibility settings are made.
+The Schema Registry consumes from the `_schemas` log in a background thread, updating its local caches with each new message to reflect the added schema or compatibility setting.

-Updating local state from the Kafka log in this manner ensures durability, ordering, and easy recoverability.
+This approach to updating local state from the Kafka log ensures durability, ordering, and easy recoverability.

-The way Apicur.io has to handle schema association to topics is by schema name.
-Given we have a topic called orders, the schemas that will apply to it are avros-key (when using composite key) and orders-value (most likely based on CloudEvents and then custom payload).
+Apicur.io handles schema association to topics by schema name.
+For example, if we have a topic called orders, the schemas that apply to it would be avros-key (when using a composite key) and orders-value (which is likely based on CloudEvents and includes a custom payload).

 ## Apache Avro